 3. Desire: Use surveys to find customer pain points

-Once you’re creating the right content and qualifying your leads, what’s stopping your conversion rate from going through the roof?
+Once you’re creating the right content and qualifying your leads, what’s stopping from going through the roof?
 Why are your prospects not converting?
 You can use insights from surveys to find out.

 Ask your prospective customers about their biggest pain points, in general, and in relation to your products.
 Once you know what makes their lives difficult, you can develop the right marketing content to engage them and also to convince them to buy your product or service.